krayak/stock_ratio/README.md

 7. **Configurable Benchmarks**: Benchmarks for each ratio are stored and managed centrally using a configuration file structure.
 8. **Lightweight Dependencies**: Uses `yfinance` for financial data fetching.

+## **Configuration**
+The config folder stores all benchmark details and global settings in JSON files.
+Each ratio category has its own configuration file for flexibility and modularity.

 ---

 ## **JSON Structure**
 The data is organized into a structured JSON format.
 Below is a breakdown of the main sections:

 ### **1. Valuation Ratios Output**